andresnowak/Fast_linear_algebra/gpu/matrix_multiplication/matmul.md

 - Then after all threads load a value we synchronize and then now each thread will do its own multiplication and accumulation in their on private sum accumulation variable
 - Finally after this we synchronize again and we repeat moving our tile in the K dimension of both matrices and we do this until we finish and then we save our private sum registers on the corresponding position of the thread in the grid on the C matrix

+And we will call this work of copying the values and then doing the calculation as two phases

 ```c++
 kernel void matmul(const device float* A [[ buffer(0) ]],
                     const device float* B [[ buffer(1) ]],